-Usage of the The Artifact is a powerful tool for Artifact connecting elements in the repository with external files or web resources.
+Usage of the The Artifact is used for connecting elements in the repository with external Artifact files or web resources.
 It is particularly useful when a file such as a spreadsheet, word processor, presentation or other file that resides outside the repository has to be referenced or connected to elements inside the repository.
 For example, a Business Case might have been written before the Enterprise Architect repository was established, in a word processor file stored in a corporate document registry available through a URL.
-The file can simply be dragged onto any Enterprise Architect diagram, which will give the user the option to create an Artifact representing the external document.
+The file can simply be dragged onto any Enterprise Architect diagram, which will give the user the option to create an

+Artifact representing the external document.
 Leaving the default name will assign the name of the external file.
 A hyperlink will be created automatically.
 The Artifact in the repository acts as a surrogate, and any number of elements can be connected to it or Tagged Values added to it.
-The external file can be opened by simply selecting $\langle Ctrl \rangle \langle E \rangle$ or $\langle F12 \rangle$ or by using the 'Launch' option of the Artifact 'Properties' dialog.
+The external file can be opened by simply selecting <Ctrl> <E> or <F12> or by using the 'Launch' option of the Artifact 'Properties' dialog.
 The Artifact can be used to create references to project management documents or resources that are located in a Project Management Office registry.
-It is also useful to create a virtual reference library inside Enterprise Architact connecting to resources that Architect, connecting to resources that reside outside the repository.
-Options for the Artifact The Artifact can be created as an External or an Internal file.
-When a file or resource is dragged onto a diagram, a menu will prompt the user to select the type of Artifact to create: 'Hyperlink' creates a Hyperlink element on the diagram; you can select a sub-option to define what happens when double-clicking on the Hyperlink - 'Open' displays the file content and 'Edit' opens it within the assigned file editor
+It is also useful to create a virtual reference library inside Enterprise Architect, connecting to resources that reside outside the repository.
+Options for The Artifact can be created as an the Artifact External or an Internal file.
+When a file or resource is dragged onto a diagram, a menu will prompt the user to select the type of Artifact to create:

+• 'Hyperlink' creates a Hyperlink element on the diagram; you can select a sub-option to define what happens when double-clicking on the Hyperlink

+- 'Open' displays the file content and 'Edit' opens it within the assigned file editor

-- 'Artifact (External)' creates an Artifact element on the diagram that stores a hyperlink to the external file; press F12 or Ctrl+E to open the external file - 'Artifact (Internal)' creates an Artifact element on the diagram and makes a copy of the file inside the repository; double-clicking the Artifact launches the internal document - 'Image Asset' (graphics files only) creates an Image element in the model repository - the element is created in the Package that contains the diagram and it is displayed on the diagram; Image elements can be displayed on a diagram as the image itself, or as a simple element representation - 'Insert' (graphics files only) inserts the file into the diagram as a filled Boundary element
+- 'Artifact (External)' creates an Artifact element on the diagram that stores a hyperlink to the external file; press F12 or Ctrl+E to open the external file - 'Artifact (Internal)' creates an Artifact element on the diagram and makes a copy of the file inside the repository; double-clicking the Artifact launches the internal document - 'Image Asset' (graphics files only) creates an Image element in the model repository - the element is created in the Package that contains the diagram and it is displayed on the diagram; Image elements can be displayed on a diagram as the image itself, or as a simple element representation - 'Insert' (graphics files only) inserts the file into the diagram as a filled Boundary element about the Artifact